 New Zealand Exchange Inspires Therapy Focus Staff

-In November three Therapy Focus employees travelled to New Zealand as part of an exchange program with partner organisation, Autism NZ.
+In November three Therapy Focus employees travelled to New Zealand as part of an exchange program with the partner organisation, Autism NZ.

 The group visited branches in Wellington, Hawkes Bay, Taupo, Hamilton, Auckland and Christchurch to learn about the supports available and share knowledge.

 In the following Evan Williams, Tessa Leschen and Elena Petropulos reflect on their experiences:

 It was a great privilege to step away from my busy role, and all the chaos of a rapidly changing disability sector, to connect with people who are trying to get by with a lot less, but who are supported and given hope by some amazing people who really care.